So...what is it like sharing a dorm with members of the opposite sex?

 But what about all the sex?!?!

 As for roommates who actually are in a relationship?
 A handful of colleges do offer designated couples housing, usually for students who are legally married.
-Beyond that, the relationship is their business (and resident assistants are usually pretty prepared for dealing with breakups and room reassignments).
-And if a couple does get assigned to a regular old gender-neutral dorm room, we doubt the college will provide anything but the standard extra-long twin beds—two of them.
+Beyond that, if a couple lives in a standard gender-neutral dorm room, the relationship is their business (though resident assistants are usually pretty prepared for dealing with breakups and room reassignments).
+And we doubt the college will provide anything but the standard extra-long twin beds—two of them.

 At the end of the day, you should try to think about what college living situation will make you the most comfortable.
 So whatever works best for you—co-ed or single-sex dorms, shared or gender-specific bathrooms, etc.—your college should be able to provide it.